-In addition, Tauranga Boys' College has a limited Year 9 and Year 10 students are offered the opportunity number of places for mainstream students who have the through the Gateway programme.
-High Performance Certificates issued by subject teachers allow selected students the chance to experience their chosen career work which are assessed on the job.
-These placements can be arranged during school time or over the holiday pathway.
-This programme is delivered in conjunction with the Bay of Plenty Trades Academy.
-The programme aims to provide new ways to structure and achieve NCEA Level 2, while strengthening connections between education, success and future employment.
-The study and work can lead into the Construction and Infrastructure Industry, Manufacturing and Technology, Social and Community Services, Service Industries, Primary Industries, and Creative Industries.
+In addition, Tauranga Boys' College has a limited number of places for mainstream students who have the opportunity to participate in a five-day work placement through the Gateway programme.
+High Performance Certificates issued by subject teachers allow selected students the chance to experience their chosen career for a week, while gaining Unit Standards related to the work, which are assessed on the job.
+These placements can be arranged during school time or over the holiday breaks.